tomaskala/website/content/posts/cryptopals-set-3/index.md

 1. We saw in the previous challenge that given enough output, the MT19937 generator can be reversed.
 The attacker could simply feed the cipher a known plaintext, XOR it again with the ciphertext, obtain the key stream, and recompute the original seed from that.
 2. The generator uses 32-bit seeds, and 2^32 values can be easily bruteforced.

 The challenge makes this even easier by only using a 16-bit seed.
 Given a plaintext and a ciphertext pair, we can easily try out all the 2^16 possible values, decrypt the ciphertext with the candidate seed, and compare with the plaintext.
-The challenge actually has us prepend a random prefix before encrypting, but that just means we compare the suffixes.
+The challenge actually has us prepend a random prefix before encrypting, but that just means we compare the suffixes instead of the full strings.

 In the second part, we use the MT19937 generator to generate a random password reset token, using the Unix timestamp as the seed.
 Similarly to Challenge 22, there just isn't enough entropy in the current time.
-We can just try out all the values between now and a reasonable value in the past (I went for [now - 60 x 60 x 24 seconds, now]), generate a token with that seed, and compare with the actual token.
+We can quickly try out all the values between now and a reasonable value in the past (I went for [now - 60 x 60 x 24 seconds, now]), generate a token with that seed, and compare with the actual token.